Flogging Faith

 Tyranny of Good Intentions

-At the Shrine of Amana, we encounter Lindelt clerics who the Dark Souls II Collector’s Edition Strategy Guide clarifies to be defectors.
+At the Shrine of Amana, we encounter Lindelt clerics who the Dark Souls II Collector’s Edition Guide clarifies to be defectors.
 The guide elaborates that they are only some of a rather larger number of residents who commonly emigrate in order to escape the country’s “authoritarian rule”.
-Considering these clergymen employ sorcery, they have every reason to fear being penalized, though their association with the local priestesses suggest that they are nonetheless true believers in the faith.
-This is further supported by their attempt to start a new life at the shrine specifically, an area connected to the Heide civilization but far north of where pilgrims normally visit.
+Considering these clergymen employ sorcery, they have every reason to fear being penalized, though their attempt to start a new life in Heiden ruins shows that they are nonetheless true believers in the faith.
+These complicated circumstances are why they chose a holy site far north of where pilgrims normally visit, willing to risk basilisks among other threats in this humid underground.
 However, their faith didn’t protect them from either death or undeath.
 The guide states that the clerics have since hollowed, though none of them are affected by Soul Appease; an apparent oversight by the developers.
 Whatever the cause of their demise, these pilgrims aren’t the last clergymen to have ultimately sought refuge in Drangleic.

 I heard about the church, but circumstances are that no one’s here… Even though I’m here, it can’t be helped.
 I’ll have to move on soon.
 To many people who can buy… No!
 I must give this power!